austinhuang0131/joinmatrix/guide/features.md

 <div class="flash flash-warn"><ul>
   <li>If a message has been edited, <b>all</b> of its edits, <b>plus</b> the original message, must be deleted to fully remove its content!</li>
+  <li>Due to a spec defect, initial revision of a message can only be removed if the message is removed altogether.
+Subsequent revisions can be removed on their own.</li>
   <li>If a message has been replied to, <b>all</b> of its replies, <b>plus</b> the original message, must be deleted to fully remove its content!</li>
   <li>Note that anyone who could read the message may still record its content before deletion.
 (For unencrypted messages, this includes the homeserver operators.)
 This applies to virtually <i>any</i> instant messaging platforms in existence, so you still need to be careful of what you say.</li>
 </ul></div>